-When a subscriber's legal same-sex spouse is no longer eligible for coverage under the group contract , that spouse (or if it applies, that civil union spouse) and his or her Important Note: dependents may continue coverage in the subscriber's group to the same extent that a legal - opposite-sex spouse (and his or her dependents) could continue coverage upon loss of eligibility for coverage under the group contract .
+Important Note: When a subscriber's legal same-sex spouse is no longer eligible for coverage under the group contract , that spouse (or if it applies, that civil union spouse) and his or her dependents may continue coverage in the subscriber's group to the same extent that a legal opposite-sex spouse (and his or her dependents) could continue coverage upon loss of eligibility for coverage under the group contract . ----------------- --

-Additional Continued Coverage for Disabled Employees.
+Additional Continued Coverage for Disabled Employees

 At the time of the employee's termination of employment or reduction in hours (or within 60 days of the qualifying event under federal law), if an employee or his or her eligible dependent is determined to be disabled under Title II or Title XVI of the Social Security Act, continued group coverage will be available for up to 29 months from the date of the qualifying event.
 The premium cost for the additional 11 months may be up to 150% of the premium rate.
 If during these 11 months eligibility for disability is lost, group coverage may cancel before the 29 months is completed.
 You should contact your plan sponsor for more help about continued coverage.

-Special Rules for Retired Employees.
+Special Rules for Retired Employees

 A retired employee, the spouse, and/or eligible dependent children of a retired employee or a surviving spouse of a retired deceased employee who loses eligibility for coverage in this health plan under the group contract as a result of a bankruptcy proceeding (Title 11 of the United States Code) is also eligible to continue group coverage as provided by COBRA or under Massachusetts state law.
-A retired employee and/or the surviving spouse of a deceased retired employee may enroll for lifetime continued group coverage as of the date of the bankruptcy proceeding, provided that the loss of group eligibility is lost within one year after the date on which the bankruptcy proceeding begins, they may enroll for lifetime continued group coverage as of these retired employees may enroll for continued group eligibility is lost within one year after the date on which the bankruptcy proceeding begins, they may enroll for lifetime continued group coverage as of these retired employees may enroll for continued group eligibility is lost.
-Spouses and/or eligible dependents of these retired employees may enroll for continued group coverage as and/or eligible dependents of these retired employee dies, his or her surviving spouse and/or eligible dependents may enroll for up to an additional 36 months of continued group coverage beyond the date of the retired employee's death.
+A retired employee and/or the surviving spouse of a deceased retired employee may enroll for lifetime continued group coverage as of the bankruptcy proceeding, provided that the loss of group eligibility is lost within one year after the date on which the bankruptcy proceeding begins.
+Or, if group eligibility is lost within one year after the date on which the bankruptcy proceeding begins, they may enroll for lifetime continued group coverage as of the date group eligibility is lost.
+Spouses and/or eligible dependents of these retired employees may enroll for continued group coverage dies, his or her surviving spouse and/or eligible dependents may enroll for up to an additional 36 months of continued group coverage beyond the date of the retired employee's death.